Historic

 Time Your Ceremony for the Light

-The courtyard faces west and glows during golden hour.
-We'll help you pick a ceremony time based on your wedding date—sunset varies from 5:30pm in winter to 8:30pm in summer.
+The courtyard faces west and glows at golden hour.
+We'll help you pick a time based on your date.
+Sunset shifts from 5:30pm in winter to 8:30pm in summer.

 Embrace the Intimacy

 This venue shines for small weddings.
-The intimate scale means genuine connections and candid moments we can capture authentically.
+The small scale means real connections and candid moments we can capture well.

 Walk to the Bayfront

-After the ceremony, a 5-minute walk brings you to the bayfront and Bridge of Lions for sunset portraits.
+After the ceremony, a 5-minute walk gets you to the bayfront and Bridge of Lions for sunset portraits.